southwickIO/cloudy-rabbit/README.md

 ## Dependencies
 1. Python (>=3.8)
 2. Ubuntu (>=20.04) or relevant distro.
 3. scapy (`sudo pip3 install scapy`).
-Used for ti.py, st.py, and ip.py and must be installed as sudo for the scripts to work.
+Used for several scripts and must be installed as sudo for those scripts to work.
 4. ifconfig (`sudo apt install net-tools`).
 Used for df.sh to request information from interfaces.
 5. nmap (`sudo apt install nmap`).
-Used for bg.sh to scan some port services.
+Used for a couple scripts to scan some port services.

 ## Installation and Runtime
 ##### Note: There is no error handling.
 Please read each script header before use.